isovector/functional-design-patterns/OUTLINE.md

       surface of that library, and make it as pleasant to use as possible.
 - ^ That is to say, libraries are the only solution to the above system of equations.
+- Structuring applications
+    - Applications should always be the barest wrapper around a library as possible.
+    - Applications may load configuration and connect some UI elements to library code.
+And nothing else.
+    - The meat of your code should be general purpose library code, some of which gets composed together to make the application.
+But the library comes first and is significantly more capable than the application ever provides.
+    - Applications are hard to test, with all the UI stuff you need to operate on and automate.
+Libraries are easy---just make the calls and check the output.
+- Structuring libraries
+    - Libraries need not correspond to distinct compilation packages, but instead a strongly connected cluster of modules which exist to model some particular domain.
+    - A software system is likely made up of many subsystems, each of which is modeled by a library.
+    - If those independent subsystems need to interact, that too should be a library made up of components of the independent systems.
+- Think more about "what" than "how"
+    - WHAT am I trying to build?
+WHAT things make sense to model?
+WHAT invariants should hold here?
+    - These are the crucial questions.
+They are the specification behind the "how do I make that happen?"
+    - Focus on getting the "what" right; this gives you flexibility in the "how".
+    - Most programming is all about how!
+But how to what?
+It's unclear!
+You have to build up a mental model of the what implicitly from the how.
+- A library models a consistent and connected set of "what"s.
+    - Made up of TYPES, which give us nouns that we can string functions between.
+    - And combinators, which create and transform values of TYPES into other TYPES.
+    - Notice already we have given a more general solution than what is standard in the literature.
+The much heralded MVC pattern is a special case of the separation of application (view) from library (model and controller), where the model is the types and the controllers are (often poorly modeled) functions.
+- What are the properties of a good library?
+    - It has a meaning.
+This is the specification/what from which all correctness comes downstream.
+This meaning gives rise to a mental model.
+    - It solves the general problem.
+It is more useful than the original use case.
+    - It is an abstract solution to the problem.
+Existing constraints exist in the problem domain, not the implementation.
+    - It is impossible to use wrong.
+Every possible well-typed combination of functions is meaningful.
+Meaningless expressions are not well-typed.